 People working collaboratively in teams, locally or globally, can often achieve more than individuals working alone.
-Effective collaboration draws on diverse perspectives, skills, knowledge, and dispositions to address complex and open-ended problems to accomplish goals.
+Effective collaboration draws on diverse perspectives, skills, knowledge, and dispositions to address complex and open-ended problems or goals.
 Skills include:

 Collaborating with others to conduct research, solve a computational problem, or developing digital artifacts;